heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ### Brainstorming
 I regrouped with my internal team to discuss our independent ideations.
 I took the lead in consolidating and organizing the thoughts into a concise and direct deck, complete with notes, summaries, and imagery from the competitive analysis.

 I presented 13 concepts and Acme chose two; "Configure Your Future" and "Financial Health Meter".
-These would become our north star throughout the design process.
+These would become our north stars throughout the design process.

 ![Slides from the deck about brainstorming](/assets/images/projects/acme-brainstorming.jpg){:class="img-large"}
 *Project setup slides with the two chosen directions*